rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 What could be better than chatting with your friends using a chat app?<br>
 But what if the service owner deletes your messages?
 Or, on the contrary, they can store your chat history without your consent!<br>
-Do you know how to create an outstanding design and functionality?
+You know how to create an outstanding design and functionality, right?
 Let's not delay and get down to work!
-Let's create our own chat.<br>
+Let's create our own chat.
 We've found a ready-made [server application](https://github.com/rolling-scopes-school/fun-chat-server/tree/main) and got a [detailed description](https://github.com/rolling-scopes-school/fun-chat-server/tree/main#readme) for it.

 ## Task Objectives